ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 `ddev snapshot --name=before-mucking`

-Then, down the line when you’ve done something you wish you hadn’t, just restore it with:
+Then, down the line when you’ve done something you wish you hadn’t, restore it with:

 `ddev restore-snapshot before-mucking`